djeada/Statistics-Notes/notes/statistical_inference/confidence_intervals.md

 App Y, by including a confidence interval, acknowledges data variability and seems more reliable, provided the data collection methods are sound.

+#### 95% Confidence Interval for a Parameter
+When the distribution of a point estimate qualifies for the Central Limit Theorem and therefore closely follows a normal distribution, we can construct a 95% confidence interval as:

+$$
+\text{point estimate} \pm 1.96 \times SE
+$$

+The number 1.96 comes from the fact that, in a normal distribution, 95% of the data lies within 1.96 standard deviations of the mean.

 ### Example: Carry-on Baggage Weight

 Suppose the average weight of a sample of carry-on bags is 3.2 kg with a standard error of 0.053 kg.
 To find the 95% CI: